 The subtitles are a stream inside the container, so they can be pulled out without any quality loss.
 There are two sub-cases:

-- Image tracks (DVD VobSub, Blu-ray PGS/SUP) → these are pictures of the text, so run them through Subtitle Edit's OCR to convert to SRT.
+- Image tracks (DVD VobSub, Blu-ray PGS/SUP) → these are pictures of the text rather than a text stream, so they need an OCR-based subtitle-track tool to convert them to SRT.
+GeekLink's embedded-track extraction only handles text-based tracks, not this image-track case.

 Type 3 — Burned-in / hardcoded subtitles (the hard case)

 The words are painted permanently into every frame — no track, no toggle.
-Track-based tools (mkvextract, and Subtitle Edit's track OCR) find nothing to grab, because there's no subtitle stream to point them at.
+Track-based tools (including GeekLink's own embedded-track extractor and mkvextract) find nothing to grab, because there's no subtitle stream to point them at.
 The only way to get the text back is OCR that reads the video picture frame by frame.

 - On Windows: VideoSubFinder extracts the subtitle frames, then Subtitle Edit OCRs the images — a two-step process.